FintinaOlivia/UBB-Computer-Science/README.md

     PSA:
     * preferred IDE: VSC / CLion
     * main OS: (K)Ubuntu
-    * lots of the materials are not my intellectual property, and credits are given where credits are due
+    * lots of the materials are not my intellectual property, and credits should be given where credits are due

 YEAR 1